crystals82/CourseProject/README.md

 Please fork this repository and paste the github link of your fork on Microsoft CMT.
 Detailed instructions are on Coursera under Week 1: Course Project Overview/Week 9 Activities.

+Watch our presentation and demo of this project here:

 T20 Cricket World Cup Tweet Analysis Project
 In this project, we set out to mine a large number of tweets and answer the high level question of are the predictions that are made on twitter about a sporting even accurate and is their a coorelation with who wins?